Denman Housing Review Project

 • Update OCP policies to allow “cluster housing”.

-• Set clear criteria for water, septic, site layout, total floor area, road access, and long-term affordability through housing agreements.
+• Set clear criteria (e.g. water, septic, site layout, affordability requirements, environmental constraints, cultural sensitivity)

 Option 2: Pre-Zoning by LTC